adoudathereal/-HTML5-CSS-Projects-UIC/README.md

-# HTML5 & CSS Projects - UIC
+# HTML5, CSS, and c Projects - UIC

-Welcome to the **HTML5 , CSS and C Projects** repository!
+Welcome to the **HTML5, CSS, and C Projects** repository!
 This repository contains various web development projects created as part of my studies at **Université Internationale de Casablanca (UIC)**.

 ## Table of Contents